We're whalers on the moon Space Is an Ocean

 - And the last thing the Drive-Thru Whale does in the cartoon "Drive-Thru" is blast off into orbit after eating a Europa-pean Space Lobster.
 "Sever your leg, please.
 It's the greatest day."

-- "Space Moby", an episode of the Space Western cartoon series Adventures Of The Galaxy Rangers, featured a species of space-whales that was being hunted to extinction.
-And an environmental group with the Anvilicious name of "Greenspace" that was trying to save them.
+- "Space Moby", an episode of the Space Western cartoon series Adventures of the Galaxy Rangers, featured a species of space-whales that was being hunted to extinction.
+And an environmental group with the Anvilicious name of "Spacepeace" that was trying to save them.

 - The animated series Bounty Hamster has enormous purple space whales that act as long-haul truckers, carrying cargo from planet to planet.